 This does not work well.
 The benefit of having a DPC provider is that you have a doctor who knows you and your medical history, and has your records, including your medications, previous surgeries, allergies, etc. By establishing this relationship, your doctor can be ready to care for you immediately when the need arises.
 Although we provide excellent care for urgent issues, that care is based on the strong foundation of an already-established doctor-patient relationship.
 Also, enrollment in a DPC membership involves completing a Patient Agreement with your physician, a process which takes time to review the policies, benefits, and expectations.
 It would not be ethical to ask a patient to sign such an agreement in the setting of an urgent medical situation, without reviewing the agreement fully and answering all of your questions.
 If you think a DPC practice is a good fit for you, it is best to sign up now, so that Dr. Coleman is ready when you need her.

 As a Family Medicine doctor, Dr. Coleman is happy to care for your whole family, even those who are just visiting.
-She will take care of their acute illness/injury for a one-time charge of a monthly membership fee.
+She will take care of their acute illness/injury for a one-time charge.
 In this case, they do not need to sign up for a long-term membership.
 On the other hand, if you have family who lives in the area for part of the year (for example, our many “snowbirds”) then feel free to refer them to Dr. Coleman as DPC members.
 That way they get all the benefits of a DPC membership, and Dr. Coleman can coordinate with their medical providers in their other home states.

 As of this moment, no. However, there is currently (as of June 2020) a proposed regulatory action being considered by the President’s Administration that would define DPC as qualified medical expenses for HRAs and HSAs, NOT insurance.
 Here is the link with the most current communication on the proposal: https://www.federalregister.gov/documents/2020/06/10/2020-12213/certain-medical-care-arrangements